Permanent Change of Station

 - It’s probably not a big surprise that breaking a lease can cause you to lose your security deposit, but under the Servicemembers Civil Relief Act (SCRA), your PCS orders might qualify you to break your lease without losing your deposit.
 Consult your base legal office if you need additional help.

 - Remember, you’re responsible for paying shipping expenses for items that exceed DoD weight limits.
 So, now might be a good time to lighten the load by having a yard sale!
 This might also help you avoid or reduce the costs of long-term storage for the stuff you plan to leave behind.
-Visit your Travel Management Office for more information on this topic.

 - It might make sense to purchase additional insurance on your household goods to cover potential losses beyond what the DoD will reimburse.
 Check with your renters or homeowners insurance provider to make sure you’re adequately covered.

 - The cost of house hunting is your responsibility.
-The good news is, you can take permissive temporary duty (TDY) to do it!
+The good news is, your spouse can take permissive temporary duty (TDY) to do it!
 The bad news is the DoD doesn’t pay for travel or lodging expenses, so just like all the potential housing expenses we’ve covered today, you should budget accordingly.

 While these five things certainly don’t cover all of the expenses you might incur before your move, making sure you at least address them, should be a big help.